welbesw/welbesw.github.io/_posts/2011-01-11-iterate-over-the-attributes-of-an-nsmanagedobject.markdown

 title:  "Iterate over the attributes of an NSManagedObject"
 date:   2011-01-11 11:00:00
 tags: iOS
+description: "Given an NSManagedObject subclass that has several attributes defined as properties - a class file created from the CoreData model - how can one determine if the NSString attributes are empty?"
 ---

 Given an NSManagedObject subclass that has several attributes defined as properties - a class file created from the CoreData model - how can one determine if the NSString attributes are "empty"?